stroartem7/stroartem7/README.md

 # Hi, I'm Artem 👋

-Junior Android Developer focused on Kotlin and Jetpack Compose.
+Android Developer focused on Kotlin and Jetpack Compose.

 ## About Me